carltoews/PoeML/README.md

 5. *Algorithmic validation:*  I validate the matching algorithm on a test set consisting of a small core of thematically conspicuous images and poems.

+Notebooks with all this functionality are included in the "notebook" directory.
+The notebooks have a numerical prefix indicating the order in which to run them if one wants to start at the beginning and proceed to the end.
+On the other hand, I've also included my raw and cleansed data in the "data" directory, so it possible to skip around.
+In particular, one can skip the scraping and databasing notebooks if all one wants to do is the exploratory data analysis.

+The code that drives the app is in the "application" subfolder.
+The guts of the app is in the Python script called "backend".